caiks/WBOT02/README.md

 In addition to higher growth rates, we would like to avoid duplication within the *model* of slightly translated but fairly similar regions around hotspots.
 That is, we would like to see very localised hotspots with very long path lengths at the hotspot itself and very short path lengths nearby and in-between.
 In this way we will avoid 'wasting' *history* on endlessly duplicated but poorly resolved features.
 In the path length maps for the random mode *models* above, the brightness is fairly uniform with small variations.
 We would like to see more of a constellation of point-like instensities.
 In a sense, this is the opposite to convolution - instead of weighting every location equally, we focus on a handful of places that carry the most information, thereby shrinking the vast *substrate volume*.

 Before going on to see how we might obtain these improvements, we will consider for a moment the distribution of path lengths.
 As we have seen above, *models* 52, 53 and 64 are very normal with low higher moments.
-If we approximate the progression along a path as a binary choice between high frequency *on-diagonal slices* and low frequency *off-diagonal slices*, it is reasonable to assume that a path terminates either because it has hit an *off-diagonal slice* or because the path has exhausted its *alignments*.
-That is, we can assume that the distribution of path lengths will be roughly binomial.
+If we approximate the progression along a path as a binary choice between high frequency *on-diagonal slices* and low frequency *off-diagonal slices*, it is reasonable to assume that a path terminates either because it has hit an *off-diagonal slice* or because the path has exhausted its *alignments* and there are no more *on-diagonal slices*.
+That is, we can model the distribution of path lengths as roughly binomial.
 For *model* 52 with a maximum path length `n` of 11, the probability `p` of an *on-diagonal slice* implied by a mean, `n*p`, of 6.7 is 61%.
 The binomial deviation, `sqrt(n*p*(1-p))`, is 1.62, which is very close to the actual deviation of 1.64.
 The binomial skew, however, is -0.13, which is in the opposite direction to the actual skew of 0.12.

 In addition, the probability, `p`, of an *on-diagonal slice* seems too low at 61%.
 In discussion of the [*decomposition* tool](#view_decomp), above, we describe how to use `view_fractions` to examine the transition from *on-diagonal* to *off-diagonal* sibling *slices* -